 Above all, it was their willingness to help that surprised and impressed me the most.

 Bit by bit, I began to realise how useful and valuable this was to understand the pain points.
-I also started to see endless exciting opportunities that can be produced from the sales and marketing teams working together.
+I also started to see endless exciting opportunities and benefits of sales and marketing working together.

 Such collaboration may sometimes appear to be infeasible due to space constraints, or because it involves remote workers, or because content production is outsourced to a content marketing agency.